Tips and Tricks For HR Departments | HR Cloud Blog

-In this article, we will discuss the problems that your battalion might face and seamless ways to make your workforce adopt new technology, as well as case studies demonstrating these strategies' effectiveness.
+In this article, we will discuss the problems that your battalion might face and seamless ways to make your workforce adopt new technology, as well as case studies demonstrating the effectiveness of these digital transformation solutions.

-Multiple sentiments, such as lowered job security or a lack of self-confidence, could back fear of change.
+• Fear of Change Multiple sentiments, such as lowered job security or a lack of self-confidence, could back fear of change.
+This is a common challenge in the digital transformation process.

-There may be a few employees that might need to fully comprehend the necessity for implementing new technology or the extent of the benefits it might provide for the firm.
+• Lack of Understanding There may be a few employees that might need to fully comprehend the necessity for implementing new technology or the extent of the benefits it might provide for the firm's digital transformation goals.

-Spending all those years acclimatizing to a particular way of doing things can overwhelm your force when introduced to something new.
+• Sheer Complexity Spending all those years acclimatizing to a particular way of doing things can overwhelm your force when introduced to something new, especially when it comes to acquiring new digital skills.

-Due to the lack of incentives or direct results on one's report card, many find it challenging to find the energy or will to learn something new.
+• No Motive to Learn Due to the lack of incentives or direct results on one's report card, many find it challenging to find the energy or will to learn something new, which can hinder workforce development efforts.

-The end user usually finds problems or bugs in the new technology.
-Generally, a delay in support or unresolved issues makes new technology a bad experience.
-(Especially BETA versions of tech)
+• Insufficient Support The end user usually finds problems or bugs in the new technology.
+Generally, a delay in support or unresolved issues makes new technology a bad experience (especially BETA versions of tech), impacting the overall digital transformation journey.

-Only some walk at the same pace.
-During mass training, a few might need to catch up.
+• Arrears in Training Only some walk at the same pace.
+During mass training, a few might need to catch up, which can affect training effectiveness and the success of employee training programs.

 Your 'People/HR' team's core competence might lie in something other than adopting technology and teaching the same.
-Having a dedicated team to craft, monitor, and implement a tech transformation has always proven to be significantly effective.
+Having a dedicated team to craft, monitor, and implement digital transformation initiatives has always proven to be significantly effective.

 Case: Walmart

 $11.8 billion is not a measly sum for any company to spend in lieu of digital transformation.
-A significant part of this sum was spent on hiring the right minds for the roles of CTO, CDO and around 2000 techies at various levels to ensure that these efforts are capitalized to their potential.
+A significant part of this sum was spent on hiring the right minds for the roles of CTO, CDO, and around 2000 techies at various levels to ensure that these efforts are capitalized to their potential.
+Source: WSJ

-Building a solid tech team for all aspects like support, training and mentoring has always played out in favour of the company.
-Also, when you hire the right people, the responsibilities and scope of the jobs are well-defined, which promotes accountability.
+Building a solid tech team for all aspects, like support, training, and mentoring, has always played out in favor of the company.
+Also, when you hire the right people, the responsibilities and scope of the jobs are well-defined, which promotes accountability and enhances digital competencies across the organization.

 Involving your team from the beginning, creativity to implementation gives employees a sense of involvement and time to prepare themselves.

-Psychology says if they know the 'whys', 'what's' and 'how's', any employee shows higher levels of involvement and feels a sense of ownership and responsibility for the technology, making them more likely to use it.
+Psychology says if they know the 'whys', 'what's', and 'how's', any employee shows higher levels of employee engagement and feels sense of ownership and responsibility for the technology, making them more likely to use it.

 Case: Toyota Material Handling

 This is where HR Cloud stepped in and it focused on inclusion right from day 1.
-Along with an highly customizable and intuitive software, it provided peer-to-peer recognition (more on this later).
+Along with a highly customizable and intuitive software, it provided peer-to-peer recognition (more on this later).

-Providing constructive feedback and showing appreciation for the efforts one is putting in is a confidence booster.
+Providing constructive feedback and showing appreciation for the efforts one is putting in is a confidence booster and crucial for successful change management.

 Case: ING